 - Transfer the shredded potatoes to a plate lined with two layers of paper towels.
 Cook in the microwave on high for 2 minutes– see notes in my post about why you are doing this.
 Set the potatoes aside.

 - Place a 10 – 12 inch skillet on the stove.
 Bacon should always begin in a cold pan, so before you turn the heat on, lay out your three strips on the pan.
 Then, turn the heat on low.
 Cook the bacon on both sides just before they become crispy.
 They will go back onto the stove and then in the oven, so they have more time to cook later in this recipe.
 Remove from heat, reserve the grease, and set bacon on a plate lined with paper towels to absorb some grease.
 Once the bacon is slightly cool, you can chop it up.

-- Make ahead tip: This is best enjoyed right away.
+- Make Ahead Instructions: This is best enjoyed right away.
 Leftovers keep well in the refrigerator for a day or two.

-- If you do not eat bacon, you can leave it out.
+- Don’t Eat Bacon?
+If you do not eat bacon, you can leave it out.
 Since we cook the potatoes in the bacon grease, use 2 Tablespoons of unsalted butter instead.

-- You could easily fit 6 eggs if you're feeding a larger family.
+- Eggs: You could easily fit 6 eggs if you’re feeding a larger family.

-- I love smoked gouda and the smoky flavor it brings to this dish.
+- Cheese: I love smoked gouda and the smoky flavor it brings to this dish.
 However, you can use your favorite cheese.
-I've made this other times using shredded mozzarella, shredded mexican blend cheese, and shredded pepper jack (so good!).
+I’ve made this other times using shredded mozzarella, shredded Mexican blend cheese, and shredded pepper jack (so good!).